 33 Saul said to David, “You are not able to go against this Philistine to fight with him; for you are but a youth, and he a man of war from his youth.”

 34 David said to Saul, “Your servant was keeping his father’s sheep; and when a lion or a bear came, and took a lamb out of the flock, 35 I went out after him, and struck him, and rescued it out of his mouth.
 When he arose against me, I caught him by his beard, and struck him, and killed him.
 36 Your servant struck both the lion and the bear.
-This uncircumcised Philistine shall be as one of them, since he has defied the armies of the living God.”
-37 David said, “The Lord who delivered me out of the paw of the lion, and out of the paw of the bear, he will deliver me out of the hand of this Philistine.”
+This uncircumcised Philistine shall be like one of them, since he has defied the armies of the living God.”
+37 David said, “the Lord who delivered me out of the paw of the lion, and out of the paw of the bear, he will deliver me out of the hand of this Philistine.”

 Saul said to David, “Go!
 The Lord will be with you.”
 38 Saul dressed David with his clothing.
 He put a helmet of bronze on his head, and he clad him with a coat of mail.
 39 David strapped his sword on his clothing, and he tried to move; for he had not tested it.
 David said to Saul, “I can’t go with these; for I have not tested them.”
 Then David took them off.

 40 He took his staff in his hand, and chose for himself five smooth stones out of the brook, and put them in the pouch of his shepherd’s bag which he had.
 His sling was in his hand; and he came near to the Philistine.
 41 The Philistine walked and came near to David; and the man who bore the shield went before him.
-42 When the Philistine looked around, and saw David, he disdained him; for he was but a youth, and ruddy, and had a good looking face.
+42 When the Philistine looked around and saw David, he disdained him; for he was but a youth, and ruddy, and had a good looking face.
 43 The Philistine said to David, “Am I a dog, that you come to me with sticks?”
 The Philistine cursed David by his gods.
 44 The Philistine said to David, “Come to me, and I will give your flesh to the birds of the sky, and to the animals of the field.”

 45 Then David said to the Philistine, “You come to me with a sword, with a spear, and with a javelin; but I come to you in the name of God of Armies, the God of the armies of Israel, whom you have defied.
 46 Today, the Lord will deliver you into my hand.
 I will strike you, and take your head from off you.
 I will give the dead bodies of the army of the Philistines today to the birds of the sky, and to the wild animals of the earth; that all the earth may know that there is a God in Israel, 47 and that all this assembly may know that the Lord does not save with sword and spear; for the battle is the Lord’s, and he will give you into our hand.”